eberban/eberban/README.md

 __Eberban__ is a [logical] [constructed language] aimed to satisfy the following goals :

-- __being simple :__ the Eberban grammar allows to manipulate predicates with particles in a way that is close to the [higher-order logic] it translates into, while abstracting away the verbosity of explicitely providing variables as arguments of predicates.
+- __being simple :__ the Eberban grammar allows manipulating predicates with particles in a way that is close to the [higher-order logic] it translates into, while abstracting away the verbosity of explicitely providing variables as arguments of predicates.